-If you’re not a skier or short on budget, there’s something for everyone in Aspen.
-Outdoor enthusiasts looking for the burn should give snowshoeing a try- it has zero learning curve and can be as easy as a contemplative walk or as intense as a run or uphill hike.
-Technically a Nordic sport, snowshoers often get attitude from the cross-country skiing community, but ignore the haters.
+If you’re not a skier or short on budget, don’t worry, there’s still something for everyone in Aspen.
+Outdoor enthusiasts looking to feel the burn should give snowshoeing a try.
+If you can walk, you can snowshoe.
+The popular winter sport has zero learning curve and can be as easy as a contemplative walk or as intense as a run or uphill hike.
 Says Erik Skarvan, owner/guide at Aspen’s Sun Dog Athletics, “After taking up mountain biking in the early 80s, I soon discovered that snowshoeing was a great way to cross-train and stay fit in winter.
 I love the low-impact aerobic activity, simplicity, beauty, and connection with nature its slower pace allows.
 It’s one of my true passions.”

 I consulted Skarvan for some of his favorite snowshoeing spots in Aspen, and included some of my own.
 Happy Trails.

 Go for a leisurely tour on some of the 21 miles of groomed trails around the ghost town of Ashcroft, outside of Aspen.
-Tip: Hit up Pine Creek Cookhouse for lunch or a hot toddy (reservations required).
+Tip: Visit Pine Creek Cookhouse for lunch or a hot toddy (reservations required).
 Note that Ashcroft is privately owned and free-based; rentals and guides available.

 Says Skarvan of this five-mile route along the back of Aspen Mountain (reach it by taking the Silver Queen Gondola, tickets $33-$55), “It has it all: gorgeous, rolling terrain, 50-mile views of three mountain ranges, and plenty of featherlight powder.
 It’s one of our favorite snowshoeing spots for beginner to intermediates.”